pyparsing/pyparsing/examples/tiny/README.md

 # TINY parser and interpreter (pyparsing)

-This folder contains a minimal pyparsing parser/interpreter for the educational TINY language.
+This folder contains a complete pyparsing parser/interpreter for the educational TINY language.

+## Running the interpreter

+After cloning the repo and establishing a virtual environment, cd to the project top-level directory and run:

+    python -m examples.tiny.tiny_run samples/hello.tiny

+to run the basic "Hello, World!" program.
+The `samples` directory contains several other illustrative scripts, using the TINY language.

 ## Project Structure

 - tiny_parser.py
   - Defines the TINY language grammar using pyparsing and exposes `parse_tiny(text)` to parse source into `ParseResults`.
   - Independent of execution; focused purely on syntax and result structuring.
+  - Allows for testing the parser in isolation from any integration or implementation components.

 - tiny_ast.py
   - Declares the abstract base `TinyNode` and node subclasses for each TINY statement type (for example: `main_decl`, `decl_stmt`, `assign_stmt`, `if_stmt`, `repeat_stmt`, `read_stmt`, `write_stmt`, `return_stmt`, `call_stmt`).